Uni-Fusion: Universal Continuous Mapping: Experiments

 \subsubsection{Evaluation on ScanNet Dataset~\cite{dai2017scannet}}

-We use the 312 diversified scenes from the ScanNet validation set to evaluate the performance of surface reconstruction.
+We use the 312 different scenes from the ScanNet validation set to evaluate the performance of surface reconstruction.
 We follow the pure mapping SOTA BNV-Fusion to take every 10th posed frame as input.
-Without using any learning (in contrast iMAP, DI-Fusion, and BNV-Fusion do) or any post optimization (as BNV-Fusion does), our Uni-Fusion is capable to achieve precise continuous mapping performance.
+Without using any learning (as iMAP, DI-Fusion, and BNV-Fusion do) or any post-optimization (as BNV-Fusion does), our Uni-Fusion is capable to achieve precise continuous mapping performance.

-As shown in~\cref{tab:scannet}, our Uni-Fusion achieves \textbf{$+6$ higher accuracy} than the incremental surface reconstruction SOTA BNV-Fusion.
-Our model does not exceed on completeness comparing to BNV-Fusion that support completion in post-optimization.
-Though, Uni-Fusion's completion is still much higher than one other optimization based model iMAP.
-Overall, our Uni-Fusion model achieves higher F1-scores that quantifies the overall quality.
+The results presented in~\cref{tab:scannet} demonstrate that our Uni-Fusion outperforms the SOTA method BNV-Fusion in terms of \textbf{$+6$ higher accuracy}.
+However, our model does not outperform BNV-Fusion in terms of completeness, since BNV-Fusion incorporates completion in post-optimization.
+Nevertheless, Uni-Fusion's completion is still much higher than one other optimization based model iMAP.
+Overall, our Uni-Fusion model achieves higher F1-scores, which quantifies the overall quality of reconstruction.

-Please note that, SOTA BNV-Fusion is not real-time capable, since it requires post optimization of all fed frames.
-Without the post-optimization, the real-time model Di-Fusion shows much worse results.
-However, our \textbf{real-time} model \textbf{Uni-Fusion} is able to achieves \textbf{much better} reconstruction quality than these approaches even without post-optimization.
+It is important to note that the SOTA BNV-Fusion is not capable of real-time performance as it requires post-optimization of all fed frames.
+On the other hand, the real-time model Di-Fusion exhibits much worse results without using post-optimization.
+In contrast, our \textbf{real-time} model, \textbf{Uni-Fusion} achieves \textbf{much better} reconstruction quality than these approaches even without post-optimization.

-We additionally run BNV-Fusion's official implementation (emphasized with $^*$) on the 312 videos of ScanNet and do a post element-wise comparison in \cref{fig:recon:scannet:elementwise}.
-Our result is the {light blue} curve, BNV-Fusion's result is colored with {pink}.
-Scene index is sorted corresponding to the score value of Uni-Fusion.
-For better visualization, we smooth BNV-Fusion's curve and plot it with dark pink.
-It is obvious that the score of Uni-Fusion is overall higher than BNV-Fusion's.
-Moreover, we use box-plot to conclude the statistics besides the curve plot.
-Uni-Fusion's scores are distributed in a higher region.
-For completeness which is less obvious better, Uni-Fusion's box is smaller while in a relative higher position.
-This means that Uni-Fusion has more stable completeness result while BNV-Fusion is more likely to get low completeness in some cases.
+We additionally run BNV-Fusion's official implementation (emphasized with $^*$) on the 312 videos from ScanNet and conduct a scene-wise comparison in \cref{fig:recon:scannet:elementwise}.
+Our result is shown with the {light blue} curve, BNV-Fusion's result is shown with {pink}.
+The scene index is sorted based on the score value of Uni-Fusion.
+To enhance visual clarity, we apply a smoothing technique to BNV-Fusion's curve and presented it with dark pink color.
+The comparison clearly shows that Uni-Fusion is overall performing better than BNV-Fusion.
+In addition, we use box-plots to analyze the statistics alongside the curve plot.
+Uni-Fusion's scores show a higher concentration on the plots.
+While the difference in completeness may be less pronounced, Uni-Fusion's box plot is smaller and positioned relatively higher.
+This indicates that Uni-Fusion achieves a more stable completeness result, while BNV-Fusion is more likely to achieve low completeness in some cases.